-We mainly evaluated the impact of normalizing flows(NFs) on the Gaussian Process (GP) prior in this part, while keeping the posterior as a mean-field Gaussian distribution, based on the complexity of the data.
-From Table \ref{table1}, it can be observed that our proposed method exhibits lower Mean Squared Error (MSE) and Mean Negative Log-Likelihood (MNLL) values compared to the other three methods, particularly due to the incorporation of prior normalizing flows.
-Fig. \ref{fig1} shows the vector field learned from the proposed method and sampled trajectories from the posterior of this vector field.
-The experimental results highlight significant improvements in the accuracy of Gaussian Process ODEs with only a single layer of Planar flow.
+From Table \ref{table1}, it can be observed that our proposed method exhibits lower MSE and MNLL values compared to the other five methods.
+Figure \ref{fig1} shows the vector field learned from the proposed method and sampled trajectories from the posterior of this vector field.
+These illustrative synthetic experimental results emphasize the effectiveness of double normalizing flows for time series prediction.